 After dinner, weather permitting, there will be an optional owling excursion to higher altitudes in search of Boreal (or Tengmalm’s) Owl, Northern Saw-whet Owl and Mountain Pygmy-Owl (sometimes split from Northern).
 We have a fair chance of hearing one or more of these elusive birds, but the chances of seeing any of them are low.

-Colorado: Day 10 This morning we will visit an area of sagebrush which holds Black-throated Sparrow and newly-arrived Sage Thrashers and Sagebrush (or Sage) Sparrows.
+Colorado: Day 9 This morning we will visit an area of sagebrush which holds Black-throated Sparrow and newly-arrived Sage Thrashers and Sagebrush Sparrows.
 Golden Eagles are often common in this area.

-Later, we will head for Steamboat Springs in northwestern Colorado for an overnight stay, enjoying some spectacular Rocky Mountain scenery en route.
+Later, we will head for Craig in northwestern Colorado for an overnight stay, enjoying some spectacular Rocky Mountain scenery en route.

 Herds of impressive Elk, the North American cousin of the Eurasian Red Deer, can often be seen grazing on the bleak hillsides and both Mule Deer and Pronghorn are regularly encountered.
 A small disjunct breeding population of Sandhill Cranes also inhabits this part of Colorado, while another species that can be found here is Dusky (or Blue) Grouse.

-Moving east, we will cross the Rockies once more, en route to Fort Collins for an overnight stay, and descend a very scenic river valley where we will find the engaging American Dipper.
+Colorado: Day 12 Moving east again, we will cross the Rockies once more, en route to Fort Collins for an overnight stay, and descend a very scenic river valley where we will find the engaging American Dipper.

-This afternoon we will explore the grasslands along the Wyoming border, which are home to a number of prairie species which are localized or hard to find in other areas of the state.
+Much of the day will be spent exploring the grasslands along the Wyoming border, which are home to a number of prairie species that are localized or hard to find in other areas of the state.